jordanlefort/react-101/pokemon/README.md

 - Display two random Pokémon on page load.

+- Add a from with :
+  - a button and input (number between 1 - 898);
-- Add a button; on click, add a new Pokémon to the list.
+  - when our submit form (onSubmit) add a new Pokémon to the list.

 ![Demo](./pokemon-demo.gif)Minimalist Pokedex